team of professionals sitting in office

 AML (Anti-Money Laundering): This umbrella term covers measures AML-regulated firms are legally required to take for preventing criminals from illegally concealing the source of funds obtained from illicit activities like corruption, gambling, and human trafficking.

-KYC (Know Your Customer or Know Your Client): This can be seen as an aspect of AML, as KYC refers to a series of checks a company performs to establish that customers or clients seeking to work with the business are genuinely who they claim to be.
+KYC (Know Your Customer or Know Your Client): This can be seen as an aspect of AML, as KYC checks are what a company performs to establish that customers or clients seeking to work with the business are genuinely who they claim to be.

 Another crucial part of KYC is measuring the risk that customers or clients would pose to the business.
 Depending on the level of risk, you might have to carry out Enhanced Due Diligence (EDD) before working with the customer or client or rule out striking any deal with them at all.